wallstersson/ukth-appinn-containerapps-orderapi/solution1.md

 # Challenge 1: Solution

 ## Solution steps
-To setup the environment you will fork the respository and then use Azure CLI or Azure PowerShell to create a resource group.
+To setup the environment you will fork this respository and then use Azure CLI or Azure PowerShell to create a resource group.
 You will also install some tools used in later challenges.

 ### Determine and configure your development environment
-The challenges in this repo can be completed using a wide range of configuration option.
+The challenges in this repo can be completed using a wide range of configuration options.
 The selection of toolset is much down to your skills, preference and which options are technically feasible for you.

-The steps in this lab has primarily been developed and tested using _GitHub Codespaces_ with Azure CLI on Bash.
-This repos contains [devcontainer](.devcontainer/devcontainer.json) file which sets up the Ubundu container environment in Codespaces.
-This options gives the most friction free experience.
+The steps in this lab have primarily been developed and tested using _GitHub Codespaces_ with Azure CLI on Bash.
+This repos contains a [devcontainer](.devcontainer/devcontainer.json) file which sets up the Ubundu container environment in Codespaces.
+This option gives the most friction free experience.

 A number of other options are available
 - Docker Desktop
-- Directly on local machines
+- Directly on local machine
-- PowerShell or Bash (or other shell of choice like ZSH, fish, [insert your favorite shell here])
+- PowerShell or Bash (or other shell of choice like ZSH, fish, _insert your favorite shell here_)
 - Azure PowerShell or AZ CLI (locally, in container or Azure Cloudshell)
 - Linux, Mac or Windows with Subsystem for Linux

-The solution instructions includes examples of both Bash and Powershell.
+The solution instructions include examples of both Bash and PowerShell.
 For managing Azure resources there are examples provided for both Azure CLI and Azure PowerShell.